copygirl/WearableBackpacks/README.md

   ![](docs/picture_3.png)

 - **Configuration Nation**
-  Not sure if **WB** will fit your play style?
+  Not sure if **WBs** will fit your play style?
 Don't worry!
 This mod is meant to be incredibly configurable with its [easy-to-use ingame config menu][CONF].
 This allows backpacks to be balanced, regardless of whether they're used in a personal hand-picked pack, a huge kitchen sink modpack or a deadly hardcore-massacre-of-doom experience with